thibaudatl/training-api/asset_exercise.md

   - product_selections: filter on all products where the sku = sku_id provided in the asset attribute
   - "add" the asset to the "packshot" asset collection attribute

+CONTENT TO MODIFY: "attribute" parameter -> replace "packshot" with the actual code of the attribute you created earlier "packshot_YOURNAME"
 ```
 [
   {